Julia104/my_portfolio/README.md

 ## About

 G'day, I am Harison!
-I am a postgraduate student studying Master of Technology (M.S.) degree in Enterprise Systems and Business Analytics.
+I am a postgraduate student studying Master of Technology (M.S.) degree in Enterprise Systems and Business Analytics at Federation University, Australia

-My CV in
+My CV in (pdf

 <br>
 This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics.